Transaction enrollment

 The provider record includes the information required to enroll the provider with payers, including the provider's name, tax ID, NPI, and contact information.

 You can create enrollment requests individually through the Stedi portal, in bulk through CSV import, or programmatically through the API.
-Stedi gets alerted about new enrollment requests once they’re in SUBMITTED status.
+Stedi gets alerted about new enrollment requests once they're in STEDI_ACTION_REQUIRED status.

 For each provider, you'll create one enrollment request per transaction type.
 For example, you would create three separate requests to enroll a provider for 837P professional claims, 270 real-time eligibility checks, and 835 ERAs.

-Stedi begins the enrollment process with the payer and sets the enrollment status to PROVISIONING.
-We’ll reach out to you in your dedicated Slack channel with resources and to answer any follow-up questions.
+When we begin the enrollment process with the payer, we'll set the enrollment status to PROVISIONING.
+We'll reach out to you in your dedicated Slack or Teams channel with resources and to answer any follow-up questions.

 Once the enrollment is approved, the enrollment status is set to LIVE, and the provider can start exchanging the enrolled transactions with the payer.